Contactor: Applications

-Mercury-wetted relay

 A mercury-wetted relay is a form of relay, usually a reed relay, in which the contacts are wetted with mercury.
 These are not considered contactors because they are not intended for currents above 15 amps.

-EV Charging

 To support charging at both 400 V and 800 V DC the Tesla Cybertruck uses a Double-Pole Double-Throw (DPDT) contactor.
 When charging the battery pack of two 400 V modules are connected in either parallel or series by the contactor depending on whether the available voltage is 400 V or 800 V. At 800 V the contactor can handle 350 kW.

-Camshaft operation

 When a series of contactors is to be operated in sequence, this may be done by a camshaft instead of by individual electromagnets.
 The camshaft may be driven by an electric motor or a pneumatic cylinder.
 Before the advent of solid-state electronics, the camshaft system was commonly used for speed control in electric locomotives.